the10thWiz/rocket-cgi/README.md

 ## Notes

-This CGI handler will automatically attempt to kill the script when stdout has been closed.
-More most usecases this is fine, since the script will close stdout by exiting.
+This CGI handler will automatically attempt to kill the script as soon as possible.
+If the process closes stdout, the header lines have been printed for a HEAD request, or a redirect was sent will all cause the process to be killed.

 This also don't implement several optional parts of the spec.
 For example, extension methods (even just PUT & DELETE) are not supported.

 ## TODO

-- [ ] Security
+- [x] Security
   - [ ] Check file permissions - Deny writable files?
-  - [ ] Check file permissions - Deny setuid bit
+  - [x] Check file permissions - Deny setuid bit
   - [x] Block path traversal
-  - [ ] Ignore dot files / hidden files
+  - [x] Ignore dot files / hidden files
-- [ ] Configuration
+- [x] Configuration
   - [x] CGI data limitation
-  - [ ] Limit file types (i.e. a CGIDir can only execute python, etc)
+  - [x] Limit file types (i.e. a CGIDir can only execute python, etc)
-  - [ ] Custom file types
+  - [x] Custom file types
 - [ ] Functionality
-  - [ ] Additional default filetypes
+  - [x] Additional default filetypes
   - [ ] Allocate less
-  - [ ] Redirection
+  - [x] Redirection
   - [ ] Extension headers